elbydata/imgo/README.md

 ### Acknowledgements

-The **Augtools** library is built as a wrapper around **Imgaug**, a powerful image augmentation library.
+The **augtools** library is built as a wrapper around **Imgaug**, a powerful image augmentation library.
 For more information, please see https://imgaug.readthedocs.io/en/latest/.